alfredholmes/Crypocurrency-Portfolio-Management/README.md

 ### To-do
 - Better recording of trades and portfolio values through time
 - General efficiencies to improve the number of requests sent
-- Store portfolio in flexible savings if available savings
+- Store portfolio in flexible savings if availabl
+- Fix simulation logic to trade in the same way that the bot does

 ### References / useful papers
 #### Passive aggressive mean reversion